 Students can register with Standards Australia and this will allow access to any standard for downloading for reference.
-These files are time stamped and copyrighted and have very short use-by date after downloading, but provide students with standards access on a 24/7 basis, at no cost.
+These files are time stamped and copyrighted and have very short use-by date after downloading, but provide students with standards access on a 24/7 basis.